Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

-As in my more [recent](https://ryo-n7.github.io/2019-01-11-visualize-asian-cup/) blog posts I will use the `polite` package to web scrape responsibly (note the `bow()` and `scrape()` functions).
+As in my more [recent](https://ryo-n7.github.io/2019-01-11-visualize-asian-cup/) blog posts I used the `polite` package to web scrape responsibly (note the `bow()` and `scrape()` functions).

 I `map_2()` over the IMDB page for the episodes for each season and I